Overview

 1.4 Solution

-The redesign uses strong visuals and minimal text to enhance clarity and reduce cognitive load.
+The redesigned page emphasizes clarity and ease of use for seniors.
+It uses strong visuals and minimal text to enhance clarity and reduce cognitive load.
 A single long page provides intuitive navigation, while a clear information architecture and accessible UI enabled seniors to easily find and understand key information.

 1.5 Result